 About Sir John Betjeman

 Sir John Betjeman was much a much-loved poet and radio/TV personality.
 He was taught by TS Elliot and was given the honour of being named poet laureate in 1972 and was also given a CBE amongst his many honours.
 His poetic style often invoked humour and he had a wide, “everyman”-like appeal.
 Often writing about mundane day to day issues.
 He was a great admirer of the Victorian era.
 As were his parents who manufactured furniture that was stylistically Victorian.
-He was a Christian and as a result of this his beliefs often crept into his poetry but despite his beliefs his views on religion were quite cynical.
-He clearly considered himself a Christian but seemingly often doubted the religions validity.
+He was a Christian and as a result of this his beliefs often crept into his poetry but despite his beliefs, his views on religion were quite cynical.
+He clearly considered himself a Christian but seemingly often doubted the validity of the religion.